jacksoncouse/Guide/README.md

 The technical foundations of our publishing ecosystem are two simple, yet powerful, standard systems:
 - YAML, a format for writing metadata (contextual information) designed for human readability and interaction with scripting languages
-- Markdown, an easy-to-read, easy-to-write plain text format that converts easily to HTML (and other formats)
+- Markdown, an easy-to-read, easy-to-write plain text format that converts easily to HTML (and other formats).
+We use Github-flavoured Markdown, a variant with some enhanced functions.

 ## Table of contents